astemeric/rb5-ros-wrapper/README.md

 Before using:
 Make sure that your IP address is on the 10.0.2.x subnet (ie. Your IP address starts with 10.0.2.x and the gateway is 10.0.2.1)
+Also, make sure that the robot is turned on, and the E-Stop is off...

 ------------------------------------------------------------------------------------------------------------------------------------